Signing an APP Package File

 - Prepare your computer for signing.

-- Make sure that you sign the .app file on a computer that has Dynamics 365 Business Central installed.
+- Make sure that you sign the .app file on a computer that has Dynamics NAV 2018 or later (or the latest version of Dynamics 365 Business Central) installed.

 - Install a signing tool such as SignTool or SignCode to the computer.
 The sample command will use SignTool.